Physical Therapy (DPT)

 Strong Career Opportunities

-According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow 22% from 2018 to 2028 - much faster than the average for all occupations.
-The median annual salary for physical therapists in 2019 was close to $90,000.
-A recent salary survey by the American Physical Therapy Association (APTA) reported a median starting salary of $67,000 for therapists with 0-3 years experience.
+According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow much faster than the average for all occupations.
+The median annual salary for physical therapists in 2022 was close to $97,960.